snieda/tsl2nano/tsl2.nano.h5/nano.h5.markdown

 * don't define more than one persistence-unit in your persistence.xml
 * constrain the _schema_ otherwise all schemats will be respected
 * the provider should be set to _org.apache.openjpa.persistence.PersistenceProviderImpl_
 * openjpa-2.3.0 is not able to find/generate primary keys --> no class can be generated!
-Please use snapshots of 2.4.0
+Please at least 2.4.0

 ## Interactive attribute content